Twitter will soon let you choose who can reply to your tweets

 During a press briefing at the 2020 Consumer Electronics Show, executives from Twitter outlined policy changes that’ll affect the social network’s over 330 million users in the months to come.
 Twitter product lead Kayvon Beykpour focused on three core tenants in his presentation: Health, conversations, and interest.

-“Public conversation is only valuable if it’s healthy enough that people would want to participate in the first place.
-If people are feel fearful of being abused or harassed in the platform,” he said. “[We need to] ensure the integrity of the information that people are consuming on the platform is high.”
+“Public conversation is only valuable if it’s healthy enough that people would want to participate in the first place,” he said. “[We need to] ensure the integrity of the information that people are consuming on the platform is high.”

 Conversations and topics